-How about Crock Pot Corn Casserole for your holiday table?
-It is one of those simple dishes that everyone looks forward to eating.
-Creamy, Sweet and salty goodness!
+Easy to make Corn Casserole for your holiday table.
+Corn Casserole is one of those simple dishes that everyone looks forward to eating.
+Creamy, sweet, and salty goodness!

 I guess they just go together: Thanksgiving, Pilgrims, Indians, and Corn Casserole.
-Corn Casserole, sometimes called Corn Pudding, is a tradition on our holiday table.
+It is sometimes called Corn Pudding.

 What makes my corn casserole extra special?

-It is the bacon!
+It is bacon!
 Corn and bacon go perfectly together.
-It is an extra step to cook the bacon hard and then crumble it on the corn casserole while it is cooking, but it is so worth it.
-The easiest way fix bacon is in the oven
+It is an extra step to cook the bacon hard and then crumble it on the corn while it is cooking,

 Please see my disclosure.

-CROCK-POT CORN CASSEROLE RECIPE – I adapted this recipe from Fix-It and Forget-It cookbook.
-I always top this corn casserole with bacon.
+CROCKPOT CORN CASSEROLE RECIPE – I adapted this recipe from Fix-It and Forget-It cookbook.
+I always top this casserole with bacon.
 It goes well together.

-- Two boxes of corn muffin mix (If you can find Marie Callender's Cornbread Mix, I highly recommend it) You need 3 cups of muffin mix.
+- 2 boxes corn muffin mix If you can find Marie Callender's Cornbread Mix, I highly recommend it You need 3 cups of muffin mix.